Is a Medicare Advantage or Medicare Supplement plan better for you?

 How can you review Medigap costs best?

 Since each insurance company can set its prices, the cost of Medigap policies can vary widely.
 This means: that there can be significant differences in the premiums for the same coverage.
-As you shop for a Medigap policy, it is essential to review the same type of it and check the pricing they have used.
-Luckily you can review different medicare insurance companies on our website, so you get competitive prices and never overpay for the same insurance.
+As you shop for a Medigap policy, reviewing the same type and checking the pricing they have used is essential.
+Luckily you can review different Medicare insurance companies on our website, so you get competitive prices and never overpay for the same insurance.

 What will be covered if you travel with a Medigap Policy?